gregborane/dwmdesktop/README.md

 Setup some plugins and keymaps for neovim plugins :

-- tokyonight theme
+- Tokyonight theme
 - LSP and formatting
-- python notebooks editing, rendering and executing
+- Python notebooks editing, rendering and executing
+- Neotree
-- neotree
+- Bufferline
-- bufferline
+- SSH

-TO ADD :
-.bashrc file
-set up $PATH
+- Related Dependencies associated to main plug-ins